 The expanses of green lawns and numerous golf courses in Arizona's cities require tremendous amounts of water to maintain them.
-Originally built to supply water to agricultural operations, much of the water that now flows through the many canals that criss-cross the Phoenix metropolitan area, goes towards urban uses.
+Originally built to supply water to agricultural operations, much of the water that now flows through the many canals that criss cross the Phoenix metropolitan area, goes towards urban uses.
 Canals also carry water to municipal treatment plants for distribution as drinking water.
 These man made oases provide some pleasant opportunities for recreation and nature observation.
 The banks are often paved or of hard packed dirt that permit easy walking, jogging or bicycling.
 Popular stretches of the Arizona Canal and Indian Bend will attract hundreds of outdoor enthusiasts on pleasant weekends during the cooler seasons.
 Come summer, the heat keeps most people away, but there tends to be a bit more to see, as far as birds and other wildlife.

 Some of the nicest canal sections to tour are the Arizona Canal from Cortez Park at 35th Ave. and Dunlap east to 44th St., Indian Bend from Cactus and 40th St. south to Indian School Rd., and the Grand Canal from 23rd Ave. and Indian School Rd. east and south to Papago Park.
 These canals have a long history that stretches back to way before even the Spanish explorers arrived.
 The prehistoric Hohokam built them before 1200 AD, but the culture had vanished before the Spanish arrival so that no written record exists.
 Pueblo Grande Museum, located near 48th Street and Washington in Phoenix offers an excellent portal into this vanished civilization.

 Birds are abundant along the banks and flying overhead.
-Highly aerodymnamic birds that swoop and swerve then dive and bank but rarely perch are Cliff Swallows.
+Highly aerodynamic birds that swoop and swerve then dive and bank but rarely perch are Cliff Swallows.
 They nest beneath bridges over the water, preferring the quieter ones as at the 14th Street bridge.
-Their nests (shown at right) of mud and grass blades are affixed to verticle or even downward-facing surfaces.
+Their nests (shown above) of mud and grass blades are affixed to vertical or even downward-facing surfaces.
 Many nests may be grouped close together with dozens of birds coming and going all day long when they are feeding young.
 Food is taken mid-air; mayflies, midges and mosquitoes being favorites.
 These birds head south to the tropics in the fall, and return each spring.
 These are the same species that return to San Juan Capistrano, CA each year.